Copyright and Distribution of Course Materials

 This page is intended to guide faculty in understanding their options for the distribution of course content, including photocopied and electronic materials, in the context of copyright obligations.

-The Law School follows the applicable copyright laws of the United States including the right of faculty to make "fair use" of copyrighted materials for all educational purposes, including use in course packs and materials distributed electronically in Blackboard (the course management system) and by email or other electronic distribution.
+The Law School follows the applicable copyright laws of the United States including the right of faculty to make "fair use" of copyrighted materials for all educational purposes, including use in course packs and materials distributed electronically in Canvas (the course management system) and by email or other electronic distribution.

 While fair use principles are poorly defined, especially in the educational context, most authorities agree that course content is subject to the same restrictions regardless of whether it is in print or electronic format.
 It is therefore the policy of the Law School that all course content distribution must conform to copyright principles.